 Education and public engagement are important avenues to protecting natural and water resources.
 Pollution prevention and other behaviors practiced by residents can cumulatively mitigate negative impacts to resources, limiting the need for expensive restoration action.
 Through communication and engagement, the LMRWMO and member cities can empower local advocates for watershed stewardship who are examples in their neighborhoods and communities.
 Engaged and supportive citizen advocates can also support public funding for water quality improvement projects.
 Outreach and engagement also strengthen the relationships between the LMRWMO and the communities the LMRWMO and its partners serve.
+Partnerships to distribute outreach content and materials also provide the public with consistent messaging between and from the LMRMWO and cities.

 The input received throughout the issue identification process highlighted continued priorities of education and outreach to achieve LMRWMO goals.
 Challenges include engaging a population of residents with diverse uses of water, diverse values and ideas about water, and varying capacity for action.
 Residents may lack the time, information, or financial resources to become aware of and engage in stewardship practices or participate in available programs.
-Over time, the LMRWMO's population has grown more racially and ethnically diverse (see Section 0).
+Over time, the LMRWMO's population has grown more racially and ethnically diverse (see Section 2.30).
 Cultural and/or language barriers may limit the effectiveness of education and engagement strategies that do not consider such differences.
-The LMRWMO is addressing such issues through activities including a pilot Spanish Language chloride reduction training in partnership with the MPCA.
+The LMRWMO is beginning to addressing such issues through activities including a pilot Spanish Language chloride reduction training in partnership with the MPCA.

-The LMRWMO has provided financial support for outreach programs including Minnesota Water Stewards and Dakota County SWCD's Landscaping for Clean Water.
-The LMRWMO provides an avenue of access for the Member Cities to participate in multiple educational programs, the Adopt-a-Drain program, Metro Watershed Partners educational resources, and other programs.
+The LMRWMO has provided financial support for outreach programs including Minnesota Water Stewards and Dakota County SWCD's Landscaping for Clean Water_programs.
+The LMRWMO provides an avenue of access for the Member_member_Cities_cities to participate in multiple educational programs, the Adopt-a-Drain program, Metro Watershed Partners educational resources, and other programs.
 Engagement with schools provides an avenue to reach large groups of residents but is challenging due to the LMRWMO including multiple school districts.
 Participation at community events is also an opportunity for the LMRWMO to engage with residents.
 Cooperation with regional partners may help overcome these issues.
-Generally, partners identified collaboration between the LMRWMO, member cities, Dakota County SWCD, and Ramsey County as an opportunity to effectively achieve shared water resource goals.
+Generally, partners identified collaboration between the LMRWMO, member cities, Dakota County SWCD, and Ramsey County as an opportunity to provide consistent and effective water resources management outreach to effectively achieveaddress shared water resource goals.